-Christian Kling and Martina Konrad talk about the special challenges that come with the job.
+Christian Kling and Martina Demmel talk about the special challenges that come with the job.

 Does it surprise you that in spite of this gigantic selection, there are still customers who have special requests?

 Kling: Gastronomy and food services is a business that is strongly influenced by individual needs and taste.
 For example: one of our oldest customers, a highly renowned first class hotel, has very specific ideas about the consistency of a passion fruit puree.
 Or sometimes we are confronted with the sheer extraordinary size of orders – like at the football World Cup in Germany: they ran out of potato chips at the Allianz Arena in Munich and we had to re-supply the entire stadium ASAP.

 Kling: All it took was one phone call and those potato chips were on their way.
 We have a network in place that has been growing for years.
 Demmel: We face a similar challenge every year when we have to supply the Oktoberfest with tons of mackerel, char, rainbow trout and pike-perch.
 That, however, takes a bit more time to do.
 We start contacting the fish farms in January to ensure that by the time the beer starts to flow at Oktoberfest, we have the right fish in the right size in the right amount, right where we need them.

 Is there such a thing as a mission impossible?

 Demmel: Not many.
 I had a customer once that wanted to order a moraine eel for next day delivery.
 Another wanted rotten shark that had been buried underground for several weeks after fermentation – now it is possible to import such specialties into Germany, but only by following very special guidelines that require an immense amount of effort and paperwork.
 Jobs like that take a while longer to accomplish.